dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - `IEqualityComparer<T>` implementation such as a `JsonNodeComparer` class.
 This would imply a deep compare which is expensive, although that would be expected.
 - "JsonPath" query support.
 Newtonsoft has this as a way to parse a subset of JSON into a `JToken`.
 - Annotations.
 Newtonsoft has this to provide LineNumber and Position and user-specified values.
-- LineNumber and Position.
-These are not preserved in `JsonNode` although any inner reader exception or `JsonException` will have that information.
-Note that a `Path` property, however, is supported on `JsonNode`, including determining the path at runtime even after modifications to a property name, element ordering, etc.
+- `JsonNode.LineNumber` and `Position` properties.
+Although the properties don't exist, any inner reader exception or `JsonException` during deserialization will have that information.
+Note that a `JsonNodePath` property, however, is supported including determining the path at runtime even after modifications to a property name, element ordering, etc.
 - Non-generic overloads on `JsonNode`.
-Note that if implemented they will not be fast since the internal representation is a generic <T> value:
+Note that if implemented they will not be fast since the internal representation is a generic `<T>` value, which requires boxing and\or a indirect call to the generic method:
   - `public virtual object GetArrayElement(Type type, int index);`
   - `public virtual object GetPropertyValue(Type type, string propertyName);`
   - `public abstract object GetValue(Type type);`